TrishadKano/DATA-SCIENCE-PROJECTS/MACHINE LEARNING/README.md

 Used a housing prices dataset (Boston Housing dataset).

-Performed data preprocessing, including feature selection and normalization.
+Performed data preprocessing, including feature selection and normalisation.

 Built a linear regression model to predict house prices based on features like the number of rooms, square footage, etc.